nolandg/meteor-lets-encrypt/README.md

 # Installation
 ## Add Package
-Add the Meteor package to your Meteor project:
+Add the package to your Meteor project:
 ````shell
 $ meteor add noland:lets-encrypt
 ````